- Digestive Disease Common Misconceptions

 Color of blood in the stool

 The colon can be divided further into three regions; the right colon, the transverse colon, and the left colon.
 The right colon, also known as the ascending colon, is the part of the colon into which undigested food from the small intestine is first deposited.
-It is furthest from the rectum and anus.
+It is furthest from the rectum, anal canal, and anus.
 The transverse colon forms a bridge between the right and the left colon.
 The left colon is made up of the descending colon and the sigmoid colon.
 The sigmoid colon connects the descending colon to the rectum.

 Blood from the sigmoid colon, rectum and anus usually does not stay in the colon long enough for the bacteria to turn it black.
 Rarely, massive bleeding from the right colon, from the small intestine, or from ulcers of the stomach or duodenum can cause rapid transit of the blood through the gastrointestinal tract and result in bright red rectal bleeding.
-In these situations, the blood is moving through the colon so rapidly that there is not enough time for the bacteria to turn the blood black.
+In these situations, the blood is moving through the colon so rapidly that there is not enough time for the bacteria to turn the blood darker or black.